 On April 16, 2003, the Company's Board of Directors adopted and approved the 2003 Long Term Incentive Compensation Plan (the "2003 Plan").
 On May 22, 2003, the Company's shareholders approved the 2003 Plan.
 The 2003 Plan was effective June 1, 2003 and permitted the grant of options to purchase common stock and other market-based and performance-based awards.
 Up to 12,000,000 shares of common stock were available for awards under the 2003 Plan.
 The 2003 Plan provided for the granting of both incentive stock options intended to qualify under Section 422 of the Internal Revenue Code of 1986, as amended, and nonqualified stock options, which do not so qualify.
-The exercise price per share may be no less than (i) 100% of the fair market value of the common stock on the date an option is granted for incentive stock options and (ii) 85% of the fair market value of the common stock on the date an adall for incentive stock options and (ii) 85% of the fair market value of the common stock and all future equity awards will be pursuant to the 2008 Long Term Incentive Compensation Plan (the "2008 Plan") described below.
+The exercise price per share may be no less than (i) 100% of the fair market value of the common stock on the date an option is granted for incentive stock options and (ii) 85% of the fair market value of the common stock on the date an option is granted for nonqualified stock options.
+However the shares which remained available for issuance under such plan as of November 12, 2008 are no longer available for issuance and all future equity awards will be pursuant to the 2008 Long Term Incentive Compensation Plan (the "2008 Plan") described below.

 On August 20, 2008, the Company's Board of Directors adopted and approved the 2008 Plan.
 On November 12, 2008, the Company's shareholders approved the 2008 Plan.
 The 2008 Plan permits the Company to issue stock options (incentive and/or non-qualified), stock appreciation rights, restricted stock, phantom stock units and other equity and cash awards to employees.
 Non- employee directors are eligible to receive all such awards, other than incentive stock options.
 On June 9, 2011, the Company's shareholders approved an amendment to the 2008 Plan to increase the aggregate number of shares of common stock that may be issued by 2,350,000 to 9,250,000, and on June 12, 2014 the Company's shareholders approved an amendment to increase the aggregate number of shares of common stock that may be issued from 9,250,000 to 16,350,000.
 Awards of stock options and stock appreciation rights will be counted against the 16,350,000 limit as one share of common stock for each share granted.
 However, each share awarded in the form of restricted stock, or any other full value stock award, will be counted as issuing 2.44 shares of common stock for purposes of determining the number of shares available for issuance under the plan.
 Any awards that are not settled in shares of common stock shall not count against this limit.
-At December 31, 2015, there were 5,480,017 options available for future grants under the 2008 Plan.
+At December 31, 2015, there were 5,480,017 options available for future grants under the 2008 Plan